-All orders will be kept on the SCRIP computer program and a statement will be sent to you by mid April, as to the amount each participating family has accumulated.
+A family receives 75% of the profit they earned.
+All orders will be kept on the SCRIP computer program and a statement will be sent to you by mid March, as to the amount each participating family has accumulated.
 The credit you accumulate can be applied to your May tuition, registration fee for the upcoming year, or tuition for the upcoming year.
-The cutoff will be the end of February.
-The new SCRIP year begins in March.
-At any time you can stop by the development office and check your account and what you have accumulated.
+The script year runs from March 1st thru the last day in February.
+At any time you can stop by the office and check your account and what you have accumulated.
 All families will be kept informed when any new businesses are added.